Locality: On the tall cache assumption

 We form our definition of time based on the amount of change that occurs to the working set.
 For example, if an access causes a block of $B$ elements to be evicted, we say that time increases by 1.
 Thus, time depends on the locality function, so we define the time of the $i$-th access of $E$, for the given locality function $\loc$ to be $\tj{\loc}{E,i} = \sum_{k=1}^{i-1} (\jr{\loc}{E,k})$.
 That is, the time of access $e_i \in E$ is simply the sum of costs of all accesses prior to $e_i$ in sequence $E$.
 We note that the time after the last access of $E$ is the total LoR cost (i.e., $\jr{\loc}{E} = \tj{\loc}{E,|E|+1}$).

-Unlike the query-type LoR cost, we cannot simply compute the cost of access $e_i$ using the distance from the previous access, $e_{i-1}$, since any of the prior accesses may be in the working set when accessing $e_i$.
+Unlike the memoryless LoR cost, we cannot simply compute the cost of access $e_i$ using the distance from the previous access, $e_{i-1}$, since any of the prior accesses may be in the working set when accessing $e_i$.
 Furthermore, since we no longer consider only non-decreasing execution sequences, when accessing $e_i$, there may be accesses to both the \emph{left} and \emph{right} that could be in the same block as $e_i$.
-Therefore, computing $\jr{\loc}{E,i}$ using the locality function from a single source is insufficient to capture the idea of the working set, and a detailed example showing why this is the case is included in Section~\ref{no-onefinger}.
-We define the general LoR cost of access $e_i \in E$ as
+Therefore, computing $\jr{\loc}{E,i}$ using the locality function from a single source is insufficient to capture the idea of the working set, and a detailed example showing why this is the case is included in the full version of the paper.
+We define the general LoR cost of access $e_i \in E$ as $\jr{\loc}{E, i} = $

 Intuitively, the LoR cost of access $e_i \in E$ is computed from the minimum cost jumps from both the left side and right side of $e_i$.
-We note that this generalizes the query-type LoR cost definition, as the locality function from source $e_R$ will always evaluate to 1 for non-decreasing accesses.
-This formulation has the added benefit that it lets us easily visualize an execution sequence in a graphical representation.
-We include a discussion of this graphical representation in Section~\ref{graphical}.
+We note that this generalizes the LoR cost definition of the memoryless setting (Section~\ref{querytype}), as the locality function from source $e_R$ will always evaluate to 1 for non-decreasing accesses. \nodari{We aren't talking about ordered accesses anymore.}

+This formulation has the added benefit that it lets us easily visualize an execution sequence in a graphical representation, illustrated in Figure~\ref{fig:visualize-smooth}.
+We consider a series of accesses in execution sequence $E$ as points in a 2-dimensional plane.
+The point representing access $e_i$ is plotted with the $x$ and $y$ coordinates corresponding to the spatial position, $e_i$, and the temporal position, $t(E,i)$, respectively.
+The cost of access $e_i$ is simply computed from the LoR cost with sources $e_L$ and $e_R$ (the previous access with the minimum locality function cost to the left and right, respectively).
+We can visually determine which previous accesses correspond to $e_L$ and $e_R$: if a previous access is outside the gray region (i.e., $\delta > \frac{M}{B}$ or $d > B$), the cost is 1.
+Otherwise, it is simply $\frac{d}{B}$.

 \end{onlymain} \begin{onlyapp}